 Experience the joy of Christmas this holiday season in one of the most magical cities in the world - New York.
-It's the setting for some of the most iconic Christmas films to date, including Miracle on 34th Street, Home Alone 2, and Elf.
+It's the setting for some of the most iconic Christmas films to date, including Miracle on 34th Street, Home Alone 2, and Elf, to name a few.

 Take in architectural and cinematic grandeur when you visit the famous Bethesda Terrace in Central Park, New York.
 As one of the first structures to be built in Central Park, Bethesda Terrace is a popular location for people-watching, observing street performers, and enjoying the surrounding flora and fauna.
 Fans of the movie Elf will be delighted to know that Bethesda Terrace is the location that causes Santa to experience a rather hairy landing in his sleigh after glancing at the fountain.
 As long as you opt for walking rather than hitching a ride in Santa’s sleigh, you'll be able to enjoy this magical, iconic New York film location in one piece.

-Serving the hungry folk of downtown New York since 1988, this famous delicatessen is celebrated for the iconic ‘Faking It’ scene from 1980’s rom-com ‘When Harry Met Sally’, starring Meg Ryan and Billy Crystal.
+Serving the hungry folk of downtown New York since 1888, this famous delicatessen is celebrated for the iconic ‘faking it’ scene from 1980’s rom-com ‘When Harry Met Sally’, starring Meg Ryan and Billy Crystal.
 Enjoy one of their famous hot pastrami or corned beef sandwiches, or simply snap a photo sitting in the booth where Harry met Sally.
-We suspect you won’t be able to refrain from ordering one of their renowned sandwiches when you feast your eyes on Katz’s menu.
+We suspect you won’t be able to refrain from ordering one of their renowned sandwiches when you feast your eyes on Katz’s menu…

 One of New York’s most iconic skyscrapers and the base for Frank Cross’ television station in the 1988 Christmas comedy, ‘Scrooged’, the Seagram Building at 375 Park Avenue in Manhattan is a must-see during the festive season.
 Complete with an elegant plaza and fountain, the Seagram Building is a bronze and glass giant where Bill Murray plays a TV network president, and modern-day Scrooge, in a darkly hilarious take on Charles Dickens’ ‘A Christmas Carol’.
 It’s also featured in underrated Christmas drama, ‘The Family Man’, as Jack Campbell’s workplace.
 Get into the Christmas spirit and escape the hustle and bustle in the Seagram Building’s outdoor plaza.

-8. Rockefeller Center Christmas Tree (Home Alone 2, Elf)
+Rockefeller Center Christmas Tree - Home Alone 2 and Elf

 One of the most enchanting scenes you will witness in New York during the festive season is the famous Rockefeller Center Christmas Tree, located in 30 Rockefeller Plaza.
 Allow the captivating lights and decorations to capture your attention, while you recall the scene from Home Alone 2 where Kevin is finally reunited with his mother and she exclaims: “I know you like Christmas trees and this is the biggest one around.”
 This iconic Christmas tree to beat all Christmas trees also appears in the film Elf – an impressive backdrop to one of their dates.
 Drop by any time during the holiday season to witness the impressive light display.